Skip to content

 Local economic opportunities network

-The LEO network will work with key stakeholders to identify, collect and discuss local opportunities and distribute information on government programs and services.
+The LEO network is part of the State Development Regional Office Network and works with key stakeholders to identify, collect and discuss local opportunities and distribute information on government programs and services.

 • ecoBiz assists small to medium sized businesses develop an action plan to improve their resource efficiency and environmental sustainability and reduce operational costs.